 The 100-year and 500-year floodplains at NAVSTA Everett correspond to elevations, referenced to the North American Vertical Datum of 1988, of 11.7 feet and 12.4 feet, respectively.
-Based on FEMA flood hazard mapping data, most of the project area at NAVSTA Everett is within designated areas of increased flood risk (FEMA, 2018).
+Based on FEMA flood hazard mapping data, the project area at NAVSTA Everett, with the exception of the shelter additions, is outside of designated areas of increased flood risk (FEMA, 2018).
 The Industrial Area at NAVSTA Everett is partially within the 100-year and 500-year floodplains (FEMA, 2018).

 The analysis of environmental consequences to water resources addresses the potential impacts on groundwater, surface water, and floodplains.
 Groundwater analysis focuses on the potential for impacts to the quality, quantity, and beneficial uses of the water.
 The analysis of surface water considers the potential for changes, including both improvements and degradation, to beneficial uses of water.
 The analysis of floodplains considers whether any new construction is proposed within a floodplain and, if so, would it impede the functions of floodplains in conveying floodwaters.
-The study area for the analysis of effects to water resources includes NAVSTA Everett and the mouth of the Snohomish River.
+The study area for the analysis of effects to water resources includes NAVSTA Everett and the mouth of the Snohomish River and Port Gardner Bay.